 This seminar series will occur in a virtual Zoom room on the fourth Thursday of each month starting in January 2021.
 The seminars will start at alternating times: 11AM ET and 4PM ET to allow members in Europe and Asia to join.
 A recording of the seminar will be available on the AChemS website for all participants to view for up to 30 days.
-In addition to live seminars, ACHEMS MEMBERS may view any past seminar recording for no charge through their membership accounts.
+In addition to live seminars, ACHEMS MEMBERS may view any past seminar recording for no charge by emailing AChemS Executive Office.
 Each talk will be approximately 20 minutes, leaving time for 10 minutes of questions.
 There will be two talks per seminar: one from a senior and one from a junior researcher.

 Junior investigators will receive an award that includes a monetary prize of $500 generously sponsored by Firmenich, the world’s largest privately-owned fragrance and taste company.
 Attendees to the Seminar Series can request a certificate of attendance detailing the sessions that they partake in.